-Each of these artists associated with the Düsseldorf Art Academy is in turn asked to invite an artist friend of his or her own to the group show.
+Each of these artists associated with the Düsseldorf Art Academy was in turn asked to invite an artist friend of his or her own to the group show.

 Artists: Takeoka Yūji, Nara Yoshitomo, Murase Kyōko, Andō Yukako, Kinoshita Ryō, Karin Sander, Nakahara Masao, Anca Muresan, Magdalena Jetelová und Arakawa Sōya

-The exhibition is curated by Gregor Jansen and Alicia Holthausen.
+The exhibition is curated by Alicia Holthausen and Gregor Jansen.